'On My Block' Cast & Creators Talk What's to Come in Season 3

-'On My Block' Cast and Creators Tease What's to Come in Season 3
+'On My Block' Cast and Creators Tease What to Expect in Season 3

-The On My Block crew is back for more adventures in season 3 -- and there's going to be plenty of drama!
+The On My Block crew is back for more adventures in season 3 -- and there's plenty of drama!

-The recently released trailer for the fan-favorite Netflix comedy shows that the new season -- which debuts on March 11 -- picks up right where season 2 left off, with the crew meeting their kidnapper, who turns out to be the infamous-yet-shady leader of the Santos gang, "Cuchillos" (Ada Luz Pla).
+The trailer for the fan-favorite Netflix comedy shows that the new season -- which dropped on March 11 -- picks up right where season 2 left off, with the crew meeting their kidnapper, who turns out to be the infamous-yet-shady leader of the Santos gang, "Cuchillos" (Ada Luz Pla).

 The menacing matriarch first thanks Cesar (Diego Tinoco), Monse (Sierra Capri), Ruby (Jason Genao), and Jamal (Brett Gray) for their part in taking down the Santos' rival gang, the Prophets.
 But then, she tasks them with an important job.